-Why I Correct Other People's Kids on the Playground
+Why I Correct Other People's Kids On The Playground

-Talking to another mom friend the other day, I unleashed something I have been keeping secret since I became a mom myself: I correct kids on the playground -- my kids, your kids, other random kids who may need guidance.
+Talking to another mom friend the other day, I unleashed something I have been keeping secret since I became a mom myself: I correct kids on the playground ― my kids, your kids and other random kids who may need guidance.

-It wasn't until the other weekend at the park, when I realized how unpopular being a "kid corrector" is.
+It wasn’t until the other weekend at the park I realized how unpopular being a “kid corrector” is.
 My youngest has special needs and has always been rather intimidated by the playground.
 Climbing and sliding have never really been her thing, and for a kiddo with hypotonia, that totally makes sense.
 However, the other weekend, she actually climbed to the top of the playground.
 She waved to me, smiling and giggling uncontrollably.

-It took me a minute to realize why she wasn't on her way down -- a group of bigger kids had set up shop in the middle of the slide and we're refusing to budge.
+It took me a minute to realize why she wasn’t on her way down ― a group of bigger kids had set up shop in the middle of the slide and were refusing to budge.
 No one could go down the slide.

 Sure that the kids would eventually tire of their spot on the slide or overheat from it’s sauna-like qualities, I encouraged my daughter to come down the steps and promised her we would try the slide again.